CiscoDevNet/intersight-powershell/docs/Initialize-IntersightTamMilestone.md

 ```

 ### -LabelHint
 Extra hint to the type of label to be used in display in addition to severity and effective date.
 How to use it is at UI&apos;s descretion.\n* `upcoming` - This end-of-life (EOL) milestone is upcoming.
 The label may be changed to more urgent type such as &apos;imminent&apos; as time progress approaching effective date.\n* `imminent` - This end-of-life (EOL) milestone is imminent.
-There will be no label change before the effective date.\n* `past` - This end-of-life (EOL) milestone has past the effective date.
+There will be no label change before the effective date.\n* `past` - This end-of-life (EOL) milestone has past the effective date.\n* `info` - This end-of-life (EOL) milestone for informative purpose.

 ```yaml
 Type: TamMilestone.LabelHintEnum